Notes on Returning to Running

 Why it feels different this time

-Back then, I felt fast, ran five times a week with little exception, and ignored stretching, hills, and strength training.
+Back then, I raced regularly, ran about five times a week, skipped hill workouts, never stretched, and avoided strength training.

-This time, there are kids and I work from home.
-We’ve recently moved cities (to much more hilly terrain), and I have far fewer empty hours — which oddly makes running feel more important, not less.
+This time, there are kids, I work from home, we’ve recently moved cities (much hillier terrain), and I have far fewer empty hours — which, oddly, makes running feel even more important.
+I’m using an app for strength workouts and paying more attention to protein intake.

-I’m less interested in a goal time, but I still monitor my pace.
-Don’t have anything to prove, but I want to keep it light enough so I don’t quit.
+I’m less interested in a goal time, but I still monitor pace and effort.
+I don’t have anything to prove, but I want to keep it light enough that quitting never feels like an option.

-That’s the main shift: running has to fit inside life now, not rearrange it.
+The main shift: running now has to fit inside life, not rearrange it.

 What I’ve noticed